tudelft3d/val3dity/docs/errors.rst

 204 -- NON_PLANAR_POLYGON_NORMALS_DEVIATION
 -------------------------------------------
 To ensure that cases such as that below are detected, error 204 is introduced.
-In the solid, the top surface containining 8 vertices (*abcdefgh*) is clearly non-planar since there is a vertical "fold" in the middle.
+In the solid, the top surface containing 8 vertices (*abcdefgh*) is clearly non-planar since there is a vertical "fold" in the middle.
 The normal of the sub-surface *abgh* points upwards, while that of *bcfg* is perpendicular to it.
-But this surface would not be detected the error 203 test and a tolerance of 1cm for instance, since all the vertices are within that thresfold.
+But this surface would not be detected the error 203 test and a tolerance of 1cm for instance, since all the vertices are within that threshold.
-Thus, another requirement is necessary: the distance between every point forming a polygon and *all* the planes defined by all possible combinaisons of 3 non-colinear points is less than a given tolerance.
+Thus, another requirement is necessary: the distance between every point forming a polygon and *all* the planes defined by all possible combinations of 3 non-colinear points is less than a given tolerance.
-In practice it can be implemented with a triangulation of the polygon (any triangulation): the orientation of the normal of each triangle must not deviate more than than a certain usef-defined tolerance; this tolerance is in val3dity set to 1 degree, but can be defined (not in the web-version), but in the executable.
+In practice it can be implemented with a triangulation of the polygon (any triangulation): the orientation of the normal of each triangle must not deviate more than than a certain user-defined tolerance; this tolerance is in val3dity set to 1 degree, but can be defined (not in the web-version), but in the executable.

 A surface is first checked for error 203, if valid then error 204 is checked.
 By definition, if an error 204 is reported then all the vertices are within 1cm (tolerance you used), thus you wouldn’t be able to visualise them.